 Dr. Amditis has been the initiator and a member of the supervising committee of 10 PhD theses and 20 under-graduate theses of the Department of Electrical and Computer Engineers of NTUA and 1 PhD of the University of Piraeus.
 Seven of the PhD theses have already concluded and have provided interesting scientific results and multiple publications.
 He has also been teaching in various courses (communication and computer networks, communication theory etc.) in the Electrical and Computer Engineering Dep. of NTUA, and the Hellenic Naval Academy for 10 years.

-He is one of the founding members, former President and current member of the Executive Committee of the International Association for Virtual Reality and Augmented Reality (EuroVR) which currently has more than 50 active members as well as one of the founding members and President of the ITS Hellas (the Greek organisation for the promotion of the implementation of ITS technologies and applications in Greece) from 2012 to 2016, he is currently the Vice President.
+He is one of the founding members, former President and current Vice-President of the International Association for Virtual Reality and Augmented Reality (EuroVR) which currently has more than 50 active members as well as one of the founding members of the ITS Hellas (the Greek organisation for the promotion of the implementation of ITS technologies and applications in Greece), its former President from 2012 to 2016 and the Vice President from 2016 until today.

 He acts as a reviewer in several well known journals, like the IEEE Transactions on ITS, IET Intelligent Transport Systems Journal, International Journal of Cognition, Technology & Work, The Visual Computer, Information Fusion, Signal Processing, Sensors.
 He is a member of the Editorial Board of the IET Intelligent Transport Systems Journal.
 He has been member of the scientific committee in several conferences like the ITS World and European Congresses, the TRA conference since 2013 , FUSION Conferences since 2013, in conferences organised by Eurographics and Cyberworlds, in the IFAC congress 2005, the International Conference on Control Applications CCA 2006, conferences organized by the Information Fusion Society, in the 7th International Conference on Information Fusion 2004 and in many others.
 Furthermore he has been member of the Program Committee of the i-CREATe “Travel, Employment, Education, Leisure and Sports” 2010 conference, member of the scientific and organizational committee of the Network Centric Warfare 2005, member (and in some cases chair) of the organizational committee of the annual congress EAM and general chair of the annual INTUITION / EUROVR conferences on virtual reality and augmented reality, organized since 2004.